x

 Bordeaux Vintage 2014 - is not a great vintage like 2005, 2009 or 2010 but it will be able to secure a position as one of the very good vintages of Bordeaux.

-Timed usually ath the end of March and beginning of April the Primeur Week in Bordeaux is always an exciting moment as it allows a first view on the latest vintage.
-The huge number of wines available for tasting is impressing and one week seems almost to short.
-Therefore the Union de Grand Crus offers a well organised blind tasting for the press on every morning during the week.
-On the precendt weekend the Grand Cercle des vins de Bordeaux holds blind tastings of over 200 samples.
-These impressions are complemented by tastings at various Châteaux and tastings organized by the Bordeaux trade.
-Therefore some oft he wines can be tasted twice or even more often during this week to doublecheck on quality and style.
+Generally scheduled between the end of March and the beginning of April, Primeur Week in Bordeaux is always an exciting time because it allows a first glimpse of the latest vintage.
+The sheer number of wines available for tasting is impressive and a week almost seems short.
+This is why the Union de Grands Crus offers a well-organized blind tasting for the press every morning of the week.
+The previous weekend, the Grand Cercle des vins de Bordeaux organizes blind tastings of more than 200 samples.
+These impressions are supplemented by tastings in different Châteaux and tastings organized by the Bordeaux trade.
+Therefore, some wines may be tasted twice or even more often during this week to check quality and style.

 An interesting fact is the weather situation.
-Meterologic low pressure means that wines may close down, meanwhile meterologic high pressure presents the wines in a more open and flavourful style.
-This year the wheather was quite bad during the first days of the tasting week but ameliorated a lot in the second half of the week.
-This had an influence on the tasting notes in general which has to be considered.
-Another effect has been the late harvest in 2014, which shortened the time period between harvest and Primeur tastings for up to a month.
-A month less time for maturation has effects on the tasting results which is another aspect to consider, always keeping in mind that each tasting result remains a snap-shot and is not an absolute and final judgement.
+Low weather pressure means wines can close, while high weather pressure presents wines in a more open and flavorful style.
+This year the wheat was pretty bad during the first few days of the tasting week, but improved a lot in the second half of the week.
+This had an influence on the tasting notes in general which must be taken into account.
+Another effect was the late harvest in 2014, which shortened the period between harvest and early tastings by up to a month.
+A month less time for maturation has effects on the tasting results, which is another aspect to consider, always keeping in mind that each tasting result remains a snapshot and is not an absolute judgment and definitive.

 by Markus del Monego MW